Unprofession/SaltysDDM/README.md

 F4 is join random public server : F5 is Reload : F6 is Close

-To add a vip link code just open the script in notepad or any other text editor then read the directions and enter it below the line that says
+To add a vip link code just open the script in notepad or any other text editor then READ THE DIRECTIONS and enter it below the line that says

 ;; INSERT LINK CODE BELOW